 I remember one resident in particular.
 She was undergoing dialysis treatment and wasn’t eating well.
 After carefully studying her lab values and assessing her nutritional status, I constructed what I thought to be the perfect diet.

-It outlined a laundry list of foods that she could not eat.
+It outlined a laundry list of forbidden foods.
 If it was high in potassium, forget it.
 High in phosphorus?
 No way.
-I cannot even remember how many restrictions I had listed, but I’m sure as I wrote the list my expression looked much like Ralphie’s as he wrote his letter to Santa…intent!
-I want an official Red Ryder, carbine action, two-hundred shot range model air rifle (with a compass in the stock)!
+I can’t even remember how many restrictions there were, but I’m fairly certain it sounded something like Ralphie’s letter to Santa: I want an official Red Ryder, carbine action, two-hundred shot range model air rifle (with a compass in the stock)!

 I confidently faxed over my my recommendation to the physician, satisfied that I had just executed the most evidence-based recommendation possible.
 It was perfect!
 Of course it would be approved.
 I’d thought of everything.

 But I was crushed when the fax was returned with these words:

 Those words, in barely legible handwriting across the top of the faxed form, felt like a punch in the face.
 It made my heart sink to think the perfect diet had not been approved.

 But I then realized that physician knew something that I hadn’t quite figured out yet: Good medical care is not about some know-it-all provider dictating how we get to live our life.
 Good medical care considers our quality of life as much as it does treating what ails us.
 It’s a balance that the healthcare industry struggles constantly to achieve.Good care understands that what's right isn't always perfect, and what's perfect isn't always right.
 Click To Tweet

 Likewise, good care understands that what’s right isn’t always perfect, and what’s perfect isn’t always right.